 You’ve come to the right place.

-For more than ten years, OSR has been the preferred provider for device driver, file system, and debugging training within the Windows division at Microsoft.
+For more than fifteen years, OSR has been the preferred provider for device driver, file system, and debugging training within the Windows division at Microsoft.
 If you’re wondering how to write a device driver for Windows, how to create a file system mini-filter, or how to analyze a Windows crash dump, we have the right seminar for you!

 The following are our most popular seminars: